ZHines2/PIOSI/docs/level-creation.md

 - `cols`: The number of columns in the level grid.
 - `wallHP`: The health points of the wall that players need to break through.
 - `enemies`: An array of enemy configurations.
+- `placeables`: An array of placeable entity configurations.

 ## Enemy Configuration